<Back

 Game Makers Space is a lab that offers visitors the opportunity to create their own video game, while the IoT Workshop is full of a variety of devices and accessories that make it easier for us to access the Internet and use smartphones.

-Staff ensure that their tours cover all aspects of the curriculum.
-Schoolchildren of all ages have the opportunity to visit the museum after their educational institution fills out a special form that will allow them to choose the most appropriate type of activities that take place during the excursion.
+The staff ensures that their tours cover all aspects of the educational program.
+Students of all ages can visit the museum after their school completes a special form, which helps tailor the most suitable activities offered during the visit.

 Additional Information